Late Francoism

 Late Francoism represents the final phase of the Francoist dictatorship, concluding with the death of Francisco Franco on November 20, 1975.
-This period is commonly dated from October 1969, when the "monocolor" government was established under the effective leadership of Admiral Luis Carrero Blanco, Franco's chief advisor (a designation that followed by three months the Caudillo’s appointment of Prince Juan Carlos I as his successor with the title of king).
+This period is commonly dated from October 1969, when the "monocolor" government was established under the effective leadership of Admiral Luis Carrero Blanco, Franco's chief advisor (a designation that followed by three months the Caudillo's appointment of Prince Juan Carlos I as his successor with the title of king).
 This era is also recognized as the final crisis of Francoism, with some historians pinpointing its onset to the "Burgos trial" of December 1970.
 Shortly after Franco's demise, Jorge de Esteban and Luis López Guerra observed that "from the early 1970s, it became apparent to the majority of Spaniards that, following a period of apparent stability, the nation was re-entering a pronounced crisis, evidenced primarily by escalating contemporary conflicts and profound uncertainty regarding the future".

-The political landscape of this final dictatorship phase was characterized, according to Javier Tusell, by the physical and personal decline of General Franco, the fragmentation of the regime's political elite, the stagnation induced by uncertainty over the succession, and the rising influence of the anti-Francoist opposition.
-Luis Suárez Fernández noted with respect to the Francoist regime that "between 1969 and 1975, clear policy directions were notably scarce".
+According to Javier Tusell, this last phase was shaped by Franco's physical decline, the fragmentation of the regime's elite, the stagnation caused by uncertainty over the succession, and the increasing influence of the anti-Francoist opposition.
+Luis Suárez Fernández similarly noted the scarcity of clear policy directions between 1969 and 1975.

-According to Borja de Riquer, "the final six years of the Francoist regime elucidate why the dictatorship could not persist beyond General Francisco Franco's death.
-The erosion and political crisis afflicting this authoritarian regime were so severe that efforts to sustain it were progressively undermined and delegitimized".
+Borja de Riquer argues that the final six years of the regime reveal why it could not survive Franco's death: the erosion and political crisis affecting the dictatorship were so severe that any effort to sustain it lost credibility.

 Background

 General Franco presiding over the Victory military parade (Madrid, June 5, 1969).
 In the background, Prince Juan Carlos, whom Franco would designate as his successor 'with the title of king' the following month.

-In the 1960s, Francoist leaders contemplated the regime's future following the anticipated death of the Generalísimo Francisco Franco (who reached the age of seventy in 1962).
+In the 1960s, Francoist leaders considered the regime's future after the anticipated death of the Generalísimo Francisco Franco, who turned seventy in 1962.
 Two distinct factions emerged: